Reviewed June 2013

 The KCNJ2 gene belongs to a large family of genes that produce potassium channels.
-These channels, which transport positively charged atoms (ions) of potassium into and out of cells, play a key role in a cell's ability to generate and transmit electrical signals.
+These channels, which transport positively charged atoms (ions) of potassium out of cells, play key roles in a cell's ability to generate and transmit electrical signals.

 The specific function of a potassium channel depends on its protein components and its location in the body.
-Channels made with the KCNJ2 protein are active in muscles used for movement (skeletal muscles) and heart (cardiac) muscle, where they transport potassium ions into cells.
+Channels made with the KCNJ2 protein are active in muscles used for movement (skeletal muscles) and heart (cardiac) muscle.
 In skeletal muscle, these channels play an important role in the pattern of muscle tensing (contraction) and relaxation that allows the body to move.
 In the heart, the channels are involved in recharging the cardiac muscle after each heartbeat to maintain a regular rhythm.
 Channels formed with the KCNJ2 protein may also be involved in bone development, but their role in this process is unclear.

 Researchers have determined that a molecule called PIP2 must bind to channels made with the KCNJ2 protein for the channels to function normally.
-PIP2 activates the ion channel and helps stabilize it in an open state, which allows ions to flow across the cell membrane.
+PIP2 activates the ion channel and helps it stay open, which allows ions to flow across the cell membrane.

 The KCNJ2 gene belongs to a family of genes called KCN (potassium channels).